Premier League 2023-24: The African stars to watch

 - Contract length: Four years

-Leading scorer in Sweden's top flight last season, 20-year-old Traore signed a new contract with Hacken in September but became a Blade in July.
+Leading scorer in Sweden's top flight last season, 20-year-old Traore signed a new contract with Hacken in September but then joined Sheffield United in July.

 "He is a likeable and shy individual with an eye for goal," says Okeleji.
 "Those close to the Ivorian were shocked to see the switch to the Premier League happen earlier than anticipated.